Generic name: gemcitabine [ jem-SYE-ta-been ]

-Gemcitabine can increase your risk of bleeding or infection by changing the way your immune system works.
-Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, mouth sores, unusual bruising or bleeding).
+Gemcitabine can increase your risk of bleeding or infection.
+Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, weakness, cough, diarrhea, burning when you urinate).

-Gemcitabine can affect your liver, kidneys, or lungs.
+Gemcitabine can also affect your liver, kidneys, or lungs.
 Tell your doctor if you have stomach pain, dark urine, yellow skin or eyes, little or no urinating, swelling, rapid weight gain, severe shortness of breath, wheezing, or cough with foamy mucus.

 If you receive gemcitabine during or after radiation treatment, tell your doctor right away if you have severe skin redness, swelling, oozing, or peeling.